FBoucher/stream-projects/Streams/2020-05-15-Stream 97-Working-on-the-project-Azure-Url-Shortener.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is finishing and deploying to production the task AZURL#24 to store a page title/ description, along with the URL.
+He will also start AZURL#50 to add documentation about how to update/ upgrade, but where should it go?

 📺 - Twitch archive - stream no.